Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Error terms for equidistribution and counting for Riemannian orbifolds

-\dem We will follow the proofs of Theorem \ref{theo:mainequidup} and Corollary \ref{coro:mainequicountdown} to prove generalizations of the assertions (1) and (2) by adding to these proofs a regularisation process of the test functions $\wt\phi^\pm_\eta$ as for the deduction of \cite[Theo.~20]{ParPau14ETDS} from \cite[Theo.~19]{ParPau14ETDS}.
-We will then deduce the last statement of Theorem \ref{theo:expratecount} from these generalisations, again using this regularisation process.
+\dem We will follow the proofs of Theorem \ref{theo:mainequidup} and Corollary \ref{coro:mainequicountdown} to prove generalisations of the assertions (1) and (2) by adding to these proofs a regularisation process of the test functions $\wt\phi^\pm_\eta$ as for the deduction of Theorem \ref{theo:expratesequid} from Theorem \ref{theo:equid}.
+We will then deduce the last statement from these generalisations, again using this regularisation process.